There are many possible reasons.

 This isn’t about making excuses for Microsoft.
 They do screw up and miss important things from time to time.
 More often than not, it’s a case of not clearly understanding the priorities of their users, but even that is no excuse; sometimes, they just get it wrong.

-This is more about trying to understand the process and the incredible complexity of the problem, and with that, gain a little bit of an understanding about why a “bug” might not get resolved in a timely fashion.
+This is about understanding the process and the incredible complexity of fixing bugs.
+Hopefully, we can gain a little understanding of why a bug might not get resolved in a timely fashion (or at all).

 I don’t want to minimize your experience

-Microsoft really does do research to determine the best way for things to work – lots of research, typically referred to as usability studies.
-They update and refine their products based in large part on the feedback they get from real people, using the proposed changes long before they ever see the light of day in public – and indeed, based on that feedback, many such changes never make it into the product.
+Microsoft does research (called usability studies) to determine the best way for things to work — lots of research.
+They update and refine their products based on feedback from real people who are using the proposed changes long before the change ever sees the light of day in public.
+Based on that feedback, many changes never make it into the product.

-If 900 people really like a proposed user interface and 100 don’t, Microsoft will normally choose that which pleases the most.
-(Actually, they’ll try to get it to be more like 990/10 first, but that’s somewhat beside the point here.)
-If you’re one of the 100 … well, when it comes to that feature, you’re out of luck.
+If 990 people really like a proposed user interface and 10 hate it, Microsoft will choose the one that pleases the most.
+If you’re one of the 10, you’re out of luck.

-It’s not a bug; it’s a decision that appeals to the majority of users – a majority of which you, unfortunately, are not a part.
+It’s not a bug; it’s a decision appealing to the majority of users — a majority of which you, unfortunately, are not a part.

-There are bugs in Windows that I’m certain are well over a decade old and will never be fixed.
+I’m certain there are bugs in Windows that are decades old and will never be fixed.

 Why?

-Because the number of people impacted by the bug, or the severity of the bug’s impact, is so small, it’s not important enough to fix, when compared with making other progress on the product.
+Because the number of people affected by the bug, or the severity of the bug’s impact, is so small it’s just not important enough to fix.

-One of the classifications assigned to problem reports is the concept of “data loss” – meaning, “does this particular bug cause the user to lose data?”
-That could be as simple as a crash that causes you to lose what you were working on just now, or some other kind of failure that unexpectedly wipes out all or part of the data stored on your hard disk.
+Data loss is a more significant factor.
+One classification assigned to problem reports is the concept of data loss: whether the bug could cause the user to lose data.
+That could be as simple as a crash that causes you to lose what you were working on just now, or a failure unexpectedly wiping out all or part of the data stored on your hard disk.

-If a part of the screen isn’t re-drawn as it should be, or a mouse pointer is lost, or an information window closes unexpectedly, those are all significantly less serious than something that causes a user to actually lose data.
+If a part of the screen isn’t re-drawn as it should be, or a mouse pointer disappears, or an information window closes unexpectedly, those are all less serious than something that causes a user to lose data.

-So even if there are thousands of people experiencing the same problem, that might be tiny compared to all of the users who are not.
-If the problem is mostly non-destructive, you can see that it might not get as highly prioritized as other issues – including even future product and new feature development.
+So even if thousands of people are experiencing the same problem, that might be tiny compared to all the users who are not.
+If the problem is mostly non-destructive, you can see that it might not get as highly prioritized as other issues, including future product and new feature development.

 Sometimes it’s not Microsoft’s bug

-One of Windows’ most compelling features is its ability to be extended by third-party hardware vendors.
-Today’s version of Windows is able to work with hardware that hasn’t even been dreamed of yet, simply because when that hardware finally does come into existence, the manufacturer is able to write software (aka drivers) that integrate with Windows to bring support for that new device.
+One of Windows’ most interesting features is its ability to be extended by third-party hardware vendors.
+Today’s version of Windows can work with hardware that hasn’t even been dreamed of yet because when that hardware comes into existence, the manufacturer can write software (aka drivers) that integrates with Windows to support that new device.

 The key phrase there?
-“The manufacturer is able to write software … that integrates with Windows”.
+“The manufacturer can write software… that integrates with Windows”.

-Microsoft can absolutely pass along reports of issues with third-party software, but they don’t control how, when, or even if those bugs get resolved.
-They, like you, are at the mercy of those third party software authors.
+Microsoft can and does pass along reports of issues with third-party software, but they always don’t control how, when, or even if those bugs get resolved.
+They, like you, are at the mercy of those third-party software authors.

-This isn’t limited to drivers, by the way.
-There are third-party applications and add-ons that are often perceived as part of Windows, even though they are not.
-Their failure is often reported as a failure in a Windows component, when in fact, the fault truly does lie elsewhere.
+This isn’t limited to drivers.
+There are third-party applications and add-ons often perceived as part of Windows even though they are not.
+Their failure is often reported as about Windows when the fault lies elsewhere.

 Fixing bugs is risky and expensive

-Unfortunately, fixing a bug – even a simple one – is neither simple or cheap.
+Fixing a bug — even a simple one — is neither simple nor cheap.

-Because of the incredible, unimaginable complexity of the systems that we take for granted these days, the ramifications of even the smallest bug fix are often difficult to completely predict.
+Because of the unimaginable complexity of the systems that we take for granted these days, the ramifications of even the smallest bug fix are often impossible to predict.
 It’s not at all uncommon for a bug fix here to break something else over there.

 Now imagine trying to do all of that quickly.

-The upshot is that the cost of even the simplest of fixes is surprisingly high; thus, the decision to fix a specific bug is not a simple one.
+The upshot is that the cost of even the simplest of fixes is surprisingly high.

-In other words, the earlier that bugs are found, the less expensive they are to fix.
+The earlier bugs are found, the less expensive they are to fix.

-So, you can imagine that there’s a lot of pressure to fix bugs as early in the development cycle as possible.
-Indeed, there are untold thousands upon thousands of bugs that get fixed before the product is ever released.
+So you can imagine that there’s a lot of pressure to fix bugs as early in the development cycle as possible.
+There are untold thousands upon thousands of bugs that get fixed before the product is ever released.

-It’s also the nature of the incredible complexity of the system.
-There are days when I’m amazed that it works at all. :-)
+It’s also the nature of the complexity of the system.
+There are days when I’m amazed that it works at all.

 We want it perfect, and we want it now

-All software vendors are in a no-win situation.
+This puts software vendors in a no-win situation.

-We complain about software that takes forever to arrive, and we complain about software that has bugs.
+We complain about software that takes forever to arrive, and then we complain that the software has bugs.

 In the real world, those two things are directly at odds with each other.

 It takes time and discipline to write and test software so it has as few bugs as possible.
-Conversely, software that is rushed to market because people are clamoring for it is likely to have more than the average number of bugs.
+Conversely, software that is rushed to market because people are clamoring for it (or because the press is pointing fingers) is likely to have more than the average number of bugs.

 We can’t have it both ways.

-Every software release – every software release, I don’t care who it’s from – is a compromise.
-I can pretty much guarantee you that there are engineers pleading for just a few more days to fix a few more bugs, and that there are marketing and sales people complaining that every day longer is resulting in massive market share or revenue loss.
+Every software release — every software release, I don’t care who it’s from — is a compromise.
+Engineers plead for just a few more days to fix a few more bugs3 and marketing and salespeople complain that every delay results in massive market share or revenue loss.

 The reality is somewhere in between.
-Some releases strike the right balance, but others do not.
+Some releases strike the right balance; others do not.

 Where does that leave you?

-I’m not trying to paint a bleak picture where bugs never get fixed – they do, just not all of them.
+I’m not trying to say that bugs never get fixed.
+Bugs do get fixed; just not all of them.

-If you encounter something that isn’t working as you expect, definitely look for solutions, and if you have the ability, report the problem if there are no solutions to be found.
-There’s a tremendous amount of information and resources available on the internet (of which I hope Ask Leo! can occasionally be one :-) ).
+If you encounter something that isn’t working as you expect, look for solutions.
+There’s a tremendous amount of information and resources available on the internet (I hope Ask Leo! is one).
+If there are no solutions to be found, report the problem.

 Just don’t get overly frustrated if no fix is forthcoming.
-And don’t immediately jump to the conclusion that it’s being totally ignored – that’s highly unlikely.
+And don’t immediately jump to the conclusion that your feedback is being ignored — that’s highly unlikely.

 Instead, focus on finding workarounds or ways to avoid the problem.
-If it really is a bug that is incredibly important and impactful to you, that might even mean switching to software from some other vendor.
+If it really is a bug that is terribly impactful to you, that might mean switching to different software from some other vendor.

 Oh, and about Bill…

-It always causes me to scratch my head when people rail against Bill Gates for perceived issues with Microsoft or its products.
-I’m not sure what it is about Microsoft that even today causes people to blame Bill personally for all its faults and failings.
+I scratch my head when people rail against Bill Gates for perceived issues with Microsoft or its products.
+I’m not sure what it is about Microsoft that causes people to blame Bill personally for all its faults and failings.

 Do this